 Don’t underestimate the importance of your scuba diving fins.
 If you have been diving you probably already know that most rental fins are cheap and usually uncomfortable.

 By getting your own diving fins you know they are going to fit right and will give you more a comfortable diving experience.
 The best scuba diving fins will eliminate blisters and reduce leg cramps.

-There are open and closed heel, split fin and single blade, plus many newer scuba fins have even more features.
+There are open heel, full foot, split fin and single blade, plus many newer scuba fins have even more features.
 This buyers guide will help you choose the right pair.

 Best Scuba Diving Fins